Visillect/CubePlusPlus/description/description.md

 The image-wise JSON markup files.
 Each file contains manually labeled annotation and an automatically calculated overexpose esimation

-The annotation contains the cube faces coordinates (they can be slightly outside of the image).
+The annotation contains the cube faces coordinates (coordinates may be slightly outside of the image).